conan-io/docs/reference/extensions/python_requires.rst

     $ conan create .

-Now the python-require has been created, we can access its path (the place where *myfile.txt* is) with the ``path`` attribute:
+Now that the python-require has been created, we can access its path (the place where *myfile.txt* is) with the ``path`` attribute:

 .. code-block:: python